microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Grouping queries

-As we add more tables to our solutions it can often be challenging to track which-queries-do-what.
-For this reason we'll create groups for our queries that share similar design principles and objectives.
+As we add more tables to our solutions it can often be challenging to remember which-queries-do-what.
+For this reason we'll create groups for our queries that share similar design patterns.

 1. In the **Queries** pane, while holding **ctrl**, select the following tables from the list below, once complete right click and select the **Move to group** > **New group...** option.